blueskybroadcast/teams_api/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-Check VERSIONING.md for version management
+Check VERSIONING.md for version management details.